OpenDroneMap/WebODM/README.md

 Windows and macOS users can purchase an automated [installer](https://www.opendronemap.org/webodm/download#installer), which makes the installation process easier.

 There's also a cloud-hosted version of WebODM available from [webodm.net](https://webodm.net).

+## Recommended Machine Specs

+To run a standalone installation of WebODM (the user interface), including the processing component (NodeODM), we recommend at a minimum:

+* 100 GB free disk space
+* 16 GB RAM

+Don't expect to process more than a few hundred images with these specifications.
+To process larger datasets, add more RAM linearly to the number of images you want to process.
+A CPU with more cores will speed up processing, but can increase memory usage.
+GPU acceleration is also supported.
+To make use of your CUDA-compatible graphics card, make sure to pass `--gpu` when starting WebODM.
+You need the nvidia-docker installed in this case, see https://github.com/NVIDIA/nvidia-docker and https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker for information on docker/NVIDIA setup.

+WebODM runs best on Linux, but works well on Windows and Mac too.
+If you are technically inclined, you can get WebODM to run natively on all three platforms.

+WebODM by itself is just a user interface (see [below](#odm-nodeodm-webodm-what)) and does not require many resources.
+WebODM can be loaded on a machine with just 1 or 2 GB of RAM and work fine without NodeODM.
+You can then use a processing service such as the [lightning network](https://webodm.net) or run NodeODM on a separate, more powerful machine.

 ## Manual installation (Docker)
 To install WebODM manually on your machine with docker: